 While in college she served as the president of the Newman Catholic Club at Cal State Fullerton, and served as a volunteer youth minister and musician.
 In 2006 she served as youth minister at Our Lady of the Assumption Parish in Ventura, before returning to Placentia for full-time music ministry.
 Jackie is currently a host for the spiritandsong.com’s webcast, “The Commons,” and for spiritandsong.com’s Perfect Playlist Podcasts.
 She released an album Your Kingdom is Glorious through spiritandsong.com in 2008.

 Teens and their chaperones must register through their parish or school.
-Parish and school registration and preparation material for group leaders is available at http://ym.archdpdx.org.
+Parish and school registration and preparation material for group leaders is available at https://ym.archdpdx.org.
 The cost is $15 per person, and advanced registration is required.
 A promotional streaming video is also available at the web site.
-Questions should be directed to the Office of Youth & Young Adult Ministry email@example.com.
+Questions should be directed to the Office of Youth & Young Adult Ministry [email protected].